Skip to content

 Materials Characterisation Laboratory

-The Materials Characterisation Laboratory at ISIS boasts a wide range of instrumentation for studying a variety of material properties including determining sample structure, composition, purity and magnetic and electronic or electrical properties.
+The Materials Characterisation Laboratory (MCL) at ISIS offers a broad range of instrumentation for the characterisation of material structure, composition, purity, and magnetic and electrical properties.

 material characterisation support labs at isis